klever-io/kleverchain-js/README.md

 <hr/>

-## NodeJS
+## Node.js

-If you are using NodeJS, before calling any methods, you must call utils.setProviders(providers)
+If you are using NodeJS, before calling any methods, you should call [utils.setProviders(providers)](#changing-network) to set the network providers.

-You must also use the localSignTransaction and localSignMessage methods when signing.

-Ex:
+Common flow example:

 ```ts
 import { Account, TransactionType } from "@klever/sdk";